-Every now and again we like to try something different in the kitchen.
+Every now and again we like to try a something different in the kitchen, such as a new recipe like this Moussaka.
 And as Trinidadians, due to our multicultural society, we embrace other cultures and cooking quite readily.
 I remember thumbing through international recipe books but being daunted when the recipe called for some foreign herb or ingredient that we didn’t have in the Caribbean.
 But being an innovative cook by nature that wasn’t a problem.
 Long time, when the recipe called for oregano or dill, I would substitute with chadon beni and chive.
 In the end the recipe didn’t come out exactly as in the book, but it sure did taste good.

 I must say though, I was set up.
 I never knew you could add meat to the dish; after all this time my wife hid this from me, because she knows how much of a “meat mouth” I really am.
 That being said, I see the future of mousaka in my house being a little meaty ;-).
 Today though, I will be posting a vegetarian type moussaka but, by all means add your favourite meat if you like be it chicken, pork, beef or even agouti ha ha.